hsjobeki/nix-types/docs/src/specification/grammar.md

 ## The following keywords do exist

-Only the `let .. in` keyword are supported.
+Only the `let .. in` keywords are supported.

 |Keyword |  Purpose |
 |---|---|